Providing a superior blend of liberal and technical studies in the natural setting of Michigan’s Upper Peninsula

 Athletics & Recreation

-NCAA Division I ice hockey team has won five national championships (including two at the NAIA level) and competes in the Central Collegiate Hockey Association (CCHA).
+NCAA Division I ice hockey team has won five national championships (including two at the NAIA level) and competes in the Western Collegiate Hockey Association (WCHA).
 More than a dozen LSSU players have gone to play in the National Hockey League.

 NCAA Division II teams compete in the Great Lakes Intercollegiate Athletic Conference.